everydeveloper/intermediate-python/responses/02-variables.md

 print(f'You rolled a {roll}')
 ```

 Run the code again, and it should say `You rolled a 5`.
 Nice!
 Now we're getting a number.
-Go ahead and `push` your code with the output as the comment within `commit` to move on.

 A die that only rolls 5's isn't useful though, so let's add in the randomness that dice are used for.

 ## Randomizing Variables